oracle/gdk-vscode-extensions/micronaut-tools/README.md

 To select a database as the _Default Connection_, select the database in the **DATABASES** view, right-click and then select **Set as Default Connection** from the menu.

-> **Note**: The database password is stored in an OS specific secure storage mechanism.
-This will be one the following: macOS keychain; KDE Wallet; GNOME/Keyring; Windows Data Protection API;
+> **Note**: The database password is stored in an OS-specific secure storage mechanism.
+This will be one of the following: macOS keychain; KDE Wallet; GNOME/Keyring; Windows Data Protection API;
-When running, or debugging, a micronaut application from within the editor, a temporary argument file will be created that contains any properties required by the running applicaiton.
+When running or debugging a micronaut application from within the editor, a temporary argument file will be created that contains any properties required by the running application.
 This may include the database username and password.
-This file is used pass the required application configuration properties ot the application when it is started.
-It should be noted that this temporary file is only readable by user running VSCode and it is deleted as soon as run/debug session finishes.
+This file passes the application configuration to the application when it is started.
+Please note that this temporary file is only readable by the user running VSCode and is deleted as soon as the run/debug session finishes.

 ### Using the OCI Vault to Store Database Connection Properties
 The Micronuat Tools VS Code extension now supports storing an application's database configuration within an [OCI Vault](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm_).
-The Vault is a secure service within OCI for managing application secrets.
+The vault is a secure service within OCI for managing application secrets.

-In order to make use of this new feature you are required to first create an [OCI Vault](https://docs.oracle.com/iaas/Content/KeyManagement/Tasks/managingvaults_topic-To_create_a_new_vault.htm) and [Master Encryption Key](https://docs.oracle.com/iaas/Content/KeyManagement/Tasks/managingkeys_topic-To_create_a_new_key.htm) using the Oracle Cloud Console.
-Plese consult the OCI documentaiton, previously linked, on how to do this.
+To make use of this new feature, you are required first to create an [OCI Vault](https://docs.oracle.com/iaas/Content/KeyManagement/Tasks/managingvaults_topic-To_create_a_new_vault.htm) and [Master Encryption Key](https://docs.oracle.com/iaas/Content/KeyManagement/Tasks/managingkeys_topic-To_create_a_new_key.htm) using the Oracle Cloud Console.
+Please consult the OCI documentation, previously linked, on how to do this.

->If your project is already stored in the [OCI DevOps service](https://www.oracle.com/devops/devops-service/), then make sure the [OKE Deployments Pipelines are created](https://graal.cloud/gcn/vscode-tools/oci-devops-tools/#build-and-deploy-project-artifacts) before you proceed.
+>If your project is already using the [OCI DevOps service](https://www.oracle.com/devops/devops-service/), then make sure the [OKE Deployments Pipelines are created](https://graal.cloud/gcn/vscode-tools/oci-devops-tools/#build-and-deploy-project-artifacts) before you proceed.

-In order to store you application database connection details in the vault and for these to be made avilable to your application when you deploy to OKE using the OCI DevOps service, you must:
+To store your application database connection details in the vault and for these to be made available to your application when you deploy to OKE using the OCI DevOps service, you must:

-1. Connect to an Oracle Automonous Database as described in *Connect to an Oracle Autonomous Database* section above.
+1. Connect to an Oracle Autonomous Database as described above in the *Connect to an Oracle Autonomous Database* section.
-2. Make sure your Micronaut project configuration file contains the _micronaut-oraclecloud-vault_ dependency.
+2. Ensure your Micronaut project configuration file contains the _micronaut-oraclecloud-vault_ dependency.
    * _pom.xml_
    ```
     <dependency>